cs-pub-ro/blockchain-protocols-and-distributed-applications/assignments/project.md

 # Semester Project

 The main assignment for this semester is a project on a blockchain.
 There are no restrictions regarding the blockchain.
+You can choose one of the idea below or you can create one of your own.

 ## Phase 1